-- You can use the same quantity of Golden Brands 464 soy candle wax or coconut wax Kerax in lieu of the KeraSoy wax.
-Both are formulated for container candles.
+- You can use the same quantity of Golden Brands 464 soy candle wax, Golden Brands 444 soy candle wax or coconut wax Kerax in lieu of the KeraSoy wax.
+They are formulated for container candles.

 - Caprylis oil helps the wax adhere to the walls of the jar, creating a smooth finish to the candle’s appearance.